 So, take that precious pearl from this one wise fact and even consider some healthy alternatives like Kombucha, Fresh juice or maybe even a Mocktail more generously, it’s ok!
 You’re doing yourself a massive favour and keeping your hydration game strong!

-FebFast was a great kick-starter for the year on some good healthy habits as well as a bit of significant goodwill to consider.
-Dry July was another great incentive to keep a check-in on curbing our Alcohol intake.
-Aside from clichés, it really is never too late to keep a check-in on curbing our Alcohol intake.
-Whether that be for July, Feb or now even Augusts and beyond.
+FebFast is a great kick-starter for the year on some good healthy habits as well as a bit of significant goodwill to consider.
+Aside from clichés, it really is never too late to keep a check-in on curbing our alcohol intake.
 We say it’s still legit for any month of the year.

-If you are struggling with things at the moment, like many are, then reach out to Beyond Blue or Lifeline who can support you right now!
+If you are struggling with things at the moment, reach out to Beyond Blue or Lifeline who can support you right now.